New Year Resolutions to Help Keep You Pain Free in 2017

 It’s the New Year and time to make a fresh start.
 Here are some tips for keeping pain free in 2017.

-One of the main causes of musculoskeletal pain is loss of function (or dysfunction) of joints and muscles, therefore logic would tell you that if you kept them functioning well then you could potentially avoid a lot of painful experiences.
+One of the main causes of musculoskeletal pain is loss of function (or dysfunction) of joints and muscles.
+Therefore, logic would tell you that if you kept them functioning well then you could potentially avoid a lot of painful experiences.
 Keeping everything functioning well will help to counteract the effects of sitting at the office all day, or carrying heavy concrete blocks etc, whatever it is that you do for a living that puts strain on your body.
-You can speak to Sam, Kate or Amanda for up to date stretches and mobilisation exercises which you can do to avoid pain.
+You can speak to Sam, Kate, Kathryn or Ashleigh for up to date stretches and mobilisations which you can do to avoid pain.

-- Take up Yoga/Pilates
+Take up Yoga/Pilates

 If you don’t feel motivated to stretch or mobilise by yourself, then do it with others.
 Doing a Yoga or Pilates class 2-3 x per week will help to keep your joints and muscles happy and functioning well.
 Being with others and having an instructor guiding you on what you should be doing will motivate you to do your exercises.
 You never know, you may even meet some new friends while you are there.
-There will more than likely be Yoga or Pilates classes on at the gym you attend, or you will be able to find local independent classes that you can either drop in or pay for a block of sessions.
+There will more than likely be Yoga or Pilates classes on at the gym you attend.
+Or you will be able to find local independent classes that you can either drop in or pay for a block of sessions.
 Speak to Sam if you would like to know any that are local to the Heatons.

 Do Not Sit for Long Periods

 This applies to both work and home.
 Try not to sit for longer than 20 minutes.
-This does not mean that you need to take a 15 minute break from work every 20 minutes, your boss would not be best pleased if that was the case.
-All it means is, just stand up every 20 minutes, have a shake off, adjust your position and wake your joints and muscles up.
+This doesn’t mean you need to take a 15 minute break every 20 minutes.
+Your boss would not be best pleased if that was the case.
+All it means is, just stand up every 20 minutes and have a shake off ans adjust your position.
+This will wake your joints and muscles up.
 Generally people can maintain good sitting posture for about 5 minutes before they start to slouch.
-Your joints and muscles will start to let you know about it after about 20 minutes so getting up every 20 minutes should help to prevent any aches and pains from sitting for long periods at work and home.
+Your joints and muscles will start to let you know about it after about 20 minutes.
+So getting up every 20 minutes should help to prevent any aches and pains from sitting for long periods at work and home.
 Sitting for long periods can lead to things like:

 If you are experiencing any type of musculoskeletal pain, get an ice pack straight on to help reduce painful inflammation.
 Wrap it in a tea-towel and place over the area that is sore for 20 minutes.
 Take it off for 40 minutes and then replace for 20 minutes and so on.

 Don’t Ignore Warning Signs